Thinklab-SJTU/pygmtools/README.md

 ## Pretrained Models

+The library includes several neural network solvers.
 The pretrained models shall be automatically downloaded upon needed from Google Drive.
 If you are experiencing issues accessing Google Drive, please download the pretrained models manually and put them at ``~/.cache/pygmtools`` (for Linux).

 Available at:
 [[google drive]](https://drive.google.com/drive/folders/1O7vkIW8QXBJsNsHUIRiSw91HJ_0FAzu_?usp=sharing)